 Scenic Beauty

 As I mentioned, this is a very beautiful scenic area.
 Although it may not have the towering bluffs of the Buffalo, it does have some nice bluffs on the river.
 There are lots of cool rock formations, giant boulders, a couple of caves, and several springs and creeks.
 And plenty of mountains can be seen in the distance.
-About a mile before reaching Byrd’s is a giant rock shelf that is a great place to take a break.
+Just below “Whoop and Holler” is a giant rock shelf that is a great place to take a break.
 It’s fun to park your boat here and watch paddlers hit the rapids just upstream.
-Keep this spot in mind when you’re looking for a place to stop for lunch.
+This is a great spot to stop for lunch, or delay that final stretch to Byrd’s just a mile or two away.

-This is not a big party river like the Spring or parts of the Buffalo.
+The Mulberry is not a big party river like the Spring River or certain parts of the Buffalo.
 But you are likely to encounter lots of fun, friendly people (and their dogs – yep, it’s pet friendly) on the Mulberry.
-There may be a few folks that are a little hammered, but overall it’s a pretty family-friendly river.
+There may be a few folks that are a little over-served, but overall it’s mostly a family-friendly river.
 And the people working at Byrd’s and Turner Bend outfitters are very friendly and knowledgeable.
 The people on and around this river are another thing that makes the Mulberry one of my favorites.

 Plan Your Trip

-For this float, or anything above Byrd’s, it’s best to check the water levels on American Whitewater.
+As with all floats, always check the water levels on American Whitewater or the RiverApp when planning your float from High Bank to Byrd’s on the Mulberry River.
 The river sections in green on their site, are good to go.
-If you’re still not sure, call Byrd’s to get real-time info on the river conditions.
+If you’re still not sure, call Byrd’s or Turner Bend Store to get more info on the river conditions.
 If you are renting a kayak or canoe, it’s best to call the outfitter ahead of time anyway to reserve.
 Speaking of calling, it’s hard to get a cell signal anywhere on Cass Oark Rd.
 So if you’re meeting or coordinating with others, you’ll need to get close to the Turner Bend store for a signal.

 There are several options for spending the night.
 Byrd’s, Turner Bend, and Redding Campground all offer tent camping sites with various options.
 Turner Bend has a few cabins for rent.
 And Byrd’s offers RV/Camper sites – some with full water and electric hookups.
 Food options are plenty too.
 Turner Bend Store has a great deli.
 Byrd’s has a full-service riverside restaurant.
 And just down the road in Oark, the Oark Cafe has some of the best burgers and homemade pies in the state.
 If you are a first time floater, check our gear list for all you’ll need.
 Remember, no glass of any kind on the river, and be sure to keep your trash in a bag.
 This is a really special area.
 So be sure to leave no trace, and keep this river beautiful.
 Enjoy the float!